m-kru/hbs/user-manual/commands.typ

 == `list-tb` - listing testbench targets

 The `list-tb` command allows listing all testbench targets discovered by HBS.
+You can run `hbs help list-tb` to see help message for the command.
-The command is analogous to the `list-targets` command, but it works solely on testbench targets instead of all targets.
+The `list-tb` command is analogous to the `list-targets` command, but it works solely on testbench targets instead of all targets.
-The `list-tb` command is executed by the `hbs` file and requires Python to work.
+The command is executed by the `hbs` file and requires Python to work.
 The below snippet presents an output for listing testbench targets for bridges in the #link("https://github.com/m-kru/vhdl-amba5/tree/master/apb")[VHDL APB library].
 ```
 [user@host apb] hbs list-tb bridge